Mike Ryan (soccer coach)

-Michael Patrick Ryan (14 February 1935 – 20 November 2012) was an Irish soccer coach from Dublin.
-He was the coach of the 1985 United States women's national soccer team for its first international games in Italy in August 1985.
+Michael Patrick Ryan (14 February 1935 – 20 November 2012) was an Irish-American soccer coach.
+He served as the head coach of the Washington Huskies men's team from 1966 to 1976, and later with the United States women's national team for its first international games in Italy in August 1985.
 He finished his career by coaching at Nathan Hale High School before retiring in 2012 after having coached for over 60 years.